zkytony/koolio/docs/code_docs/models.md

 a deck, either `"editor"` or `"viewer"`.
 This model belongs to one user and one deck.
 It is also a `notifier`.

-The DeckUserAssociation model allows Single Table Inheritance, with a `type` column which has value `"DeckEditorAssociation"` or `"DeckViewerAssociation"`.
+The DeckUserAssociation model allows _Single Table Inheritance_, with a `type` column which has value `"DeckEditorAssociation"` or `"DeckViewerAssociation"`.